Shinoruba/CSNETWK-MP/README.md

 # File Exchange System
+## NOTE: The applications use only built-in Python modules:
+- `socket`: For network communication.
+- `threading`: For handling multiple client connections in the server.
+- `os`: For file and directory operations.
+- `datetime`: For timestamp generation in the client.

 ## Project Overview

-This File Exchange System is a client-server application that enables clients to store, share, and fetch files from a single server using either TCP or UDP protocol.
+This File Exchange System is a client-server application that enables clients to store, share, and fetch files from a single server using TCP protocol.
 The system consists of a server application and a client application.

 ## Specifications